Cystoscopy in Oxford, MS

 Schedule a Consultation in Oxford, MS

 If you are suffering from urinary problems, a cystoscopy can help the urologist pinpoint the exact cause.
-To schedule a consultation for a cystoscopy, contact our office today at (662) 234-1448.
+To schedule a consultation for a cystoscopy, contact Oxford Urology Associates today at (662) 234-1448.
+We see patients from Oxford, Batesville, Grenada, New Albany, Tupelo, Greenwood, and the surrounding areas.